sameert89/MetaSafe-/README.md

 ## 📝 TODO

-- Change the tensor to JPEG conversion (lossy) to PNG (lossless).
+- ~Change the tensor to JPEG conversion (lossy) to PNG (lossless)~
-- Implement Crop and Overlay Mechanics for the Covers.
+- Implement Crop and Overlay Mechanics for the Covers in the encoder.
 - Implement The Decoder.
 - Implement Saving of Images.
 - Finish FAQ.